Luke Farrell (American football): Jacksonville Jaguars

-Farrell was selected by the Jacksonville Jaguars in the fifth round, 145th overall, of the 2021 NFL draft.
+Farrell was selected by the Jacksonville Jaguars in the fifth round (145th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract with Jacksonville on May 20, 2021.
 Farrell played in all 17 games for the Jaguars during the 2021 season, catching his first pass during a Week 2 13–23 loss to the Denver Broncos.
-He finished the season with seven catches for a total of 56 yards and no touchdowns.
-His longest reception was 21 yards, during a Week 6 23–20 victory against the Miami Dolphins.
+He finished the season with seven receptions for 56 yards.

 San Francisco 49ers

 On March 13, 2025, Farrell signed three-year, $11 million contract with the San Francisco 49ers.
-He recorded his first receiving touchdown on September 14th 2025.
+He recorded his first receiving touchdown on September 14, 2025.